FOR IMMEDIATE RELEASE

 An E-Commerce Site with a Kindness Ethos Launches this Start Up Straight to Heaven

-Toronto, Canada – November 13th, 2017: World Kindness Day – Angel Love enters the e-commerce fashion retail market on a mission “to spread kindness through wearable, shareable, charitable products”.
+Toronto, Canada – November 13th, 2017: World Kindness Day – Angel Love enters the e-commerce fashion retail market on a mission to restore humanity #withkindness and “to spread kindness through wearable, shareable, charitable products”.
 At a time in the world when exposure to negative news and images of violence has never been greater, Angel Love is putting a halo around positive communication by encouraging kindness over cruelty.

 Taking inspiration from Ariana Grande after a suicide bomb attack at Manchester Arena targeted and killed 22 of her fans leaving her concert: “Our response to this violence must be to come closer together, to help each other, to love more and to love more kindly and generously than we did before.”
-Angel Love was founded by two moms and two daughters as a unique empowerment lifestyle brand to sell, support and share kindness in three ways:
+Angel Love is an empowerment lifestyle brand and platform where kind lives.
+There are three ways it supports kindness:

-- to design, collaborate on and promote products & apparel to sell online (The Shop) that reinforce kind living
+- through design, collaboration on and promotion of products & apparel to sell online (The Shop) that reinforce kind living

-- to give 10% of gross profit to charities that support kindness
+- by giving 10% of gross profit to charities that support kindness (focusing first on 6 leading anti-sex-trafficking charities)

-- to offer a free to join (subscribe via our homepage) movement and network that inspires acts of kindness through positive sharing to create sustainable change
+- by offering a free to join (subscribe via our homepage) movement and network that inspires acts of kindness through positive sharing to create sustainable change

-“Canadians have a global reputation for being polite and kind so Canada is a natural place to launch a lifestyle brand with a kindness ethos to it” say Principal Co-Founders of Angel Love, Alison Dalglish-Pottow & Mimi Wood “Girls and women are socially wired from infancy to be compassionate and nurturing so they are the natural leaders to take on this movement.”
-While Angel Love is targeted to girls and women, they have also provided a way for the guys to take part too.
-Every time Angel Love introduces a new collection of products that support a specific charity, there will be one product that is unisex in design and style.
-For their limited edition launch collection, The Boyfriend hoodie has been made to be purchased for the “good guy in your life.”
+“Canadians have a global reputation for being polite and kind so Canada is a natural place to launch a lifestyle brand with a kindness ethos to it” says Founder & CEO of Angel Love, Alison Dalglish-Pottow “Girls and women are socially wired from infancy to be compassionate and nurturing so they are the natural leaders to take on this movement.”
+While Angel Love is targeted to girls and women of all ages and diversity, they have also provided a way for the guys to take part too.
+Every time Angel Love introduces a new collection of products, there will be one product that is unisex in design and style.